pikulbrita/notes/README.md

 # 2024-01-28
 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so invest in making it easy to understand and maintain.
 Always consider future developers who will inherit your work and favor composability and modularity over monolithic structures.
 Lastly, embrace the power of debugging and testing as integral parts of development, for they help ensure your code works as intended and remains reliable under various conditions."

+# 2024-01-29
+- Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
+Embrace flexibility and adaptability, as the programming world is constantly changing.
+Practice effective communication and collaboration, working with others to achieve common goals.
+Always prioritize code quality and maintainable design, ensuring your work is efficient and error-free.
+Stay up-to-date with the latest programming languages and tools, and never stop pushing yourself to learn and grow.
+By doing so, you will become a valuable asset to any team and a force to reckon with in the world of programming.